HeisLazi/HeisLazi/README.md

 </div>

-## I'm Lazi 🦦
+## Hey, I'm Lazi 🦦

-Yea umm so I'm a **product-focused software developer** and Computer Science student based in Windhoek, Namibia.
+I'm a **product-focused software developer** and Computer Science student based in Windhoek, Namibia.
 I currently work as a **Software Development Intern at Edge Technology Solutions**, where I turn operational needs and ambiguous ideas into structured requirements, thoughtful interfaces, and human-reviewed software.

 My work currently spans requirements analysis, product and UI design, frontend development, QA, and delivery management.
 I create the product direction, user flows, interface decisions, and acceptance criteria; AI assists with implementation, while I remain responsible for scope, design quality, testing, verification, and final acceptance.
 I also have backend and deployment experience with Supabase, Vercel and Cloudflare.